mialkin/docs/linux/apt.md

 Command | Description
 :-|:-
-sudo apt update | Update list of available packages on your computer apt list --upgradeable | List available updates but do not install them sudo apt upgrade| Update all installed packages sudo apt install <package> | Install specific package if it doesn't exist or upgrade it if it does exist
+sudo apt update | Update list of available packages apt list --upgradeable | List available updates but do not install them sudo apt upgrade| Update all installed packages sudo apt install <package> | Install specific package if it doesn't exist or upgrade it if it does exist